 Bigger starts to feel angry with Mary for laughing at him.
 He wishes they would leave him alone.
 He wonders what everybody passing might think and he’s aware that he’s a black man and that men like Jan have made him aware that he’s a black man.
 He feels naked and so he hates them.

-Jan asks if he can drive for awhile and Mary says it’s OK.
+Jan asks if he can drive for awhile and Mary says it’s okay.

-With Jan is now at the wheel with Mary in the passenger seat and Bigger wedged in the middle.
+With Jan is now at the wheel, Mary is in the passenger seat and Bigger is wedged in the middle.
 He is sitting in between two white people, two "white looming walls."
 He smells Mary’s hair and feels the pressure of her thigh against his own.

 Jan and Mary talk about how beautiful the world is.
 Jan says that "after the revolution," "we" will own the Chicago skyline, the whole world.
 There will be no white or black, no rich or poor, he says.